dverdonschot/dverdonschot.github.io/posts/2025/12-december/2025-12-15-custom-fedora-cosmic-immutable.md

 Updates happen automatically from that point forward.

-## Why This Matters
+## Why This Works for Me

-Operating systems should be reliable infrastructure, not something you constantly maintain.
-Immutable Linux with automated rebuilds delivers that promise.
+I've come to think that operating systems should be reliable infrastructure, not something you constantly maintain.
+Immutable Linux with automated rebuilds gets pretty close to that ideal.

-My Fedora Cosmic image means:
+For me, this Fedora Cosmic setup means:
 - I spend less time on system maintenance
 - My environment is reproducible across machines
 - Updates happen reliably in the background
 - I can experiment without fear of breaking things

-If you're tired of traditional package management or want to try COSMIC desktop on a rock-solid base, check out [fedora-cosmic-atomic-ewt](https://github.com/dverdonschot/fedora-cosmic-atomic-ewt).
-Fork it, customize it, make it yours.
+If you're interested in trying this approach, my [fedora-cosmic-atomic-ewt](https://github.com/dverdonschot/fedora-cosmic-atomic-ewt) repository is public.
+You can use it as-is or fork it as a starting point for your own setup.

-The future of Linux desktops is immutable, declarative, and automated.
-And it's available today.
+Immutable, declarative, and automated Linux desktops are becoming more practical every day.
+This setup has worked well for me, and it might work for you too.